dheerajchand/resume_generator/outputs/human/marketing/long/modern_clean/dheeraj_chand_marketing_long_modern_clean.md

 - Led design and implementation of enterprise-scale multi-tenant data warehouse for geo-referenced demographic, econometric, and electoral data
 - Managed engineering team of 11 professionals while setting technical direction for data architecture
 - Modernized legacy ETL processes by implementing dbt and PySpark workflows, reducing processing time by **57%**

+### Analytics Supervisor
+**GSD&M | Austin, TX | 2018 - 2019**

+*Advertising Analytics*

+- Restructured the Decision Sciences Department to scale capabilities from small-scale data analysis to comprehensive big data operations
+- Implemented spatial analysis and consumer segmentation methodologies that revealed new insights about existing customers
+- Advanced Statistical and ML techniques for segmentation and behavioral clustering

 ### Senior Analyst
 **Myers Research | Austin, TX | 2012 - 2014**